Tyrant: Enlightenment

 In Scotland, Samuel Rutherford's Lex Rex and Alexander Shields' A Hind Let Loose were influential works of theology written in opposition to tyranny.

+In his 1602 República Mista, Tomás Fernández de Medrano defines tyranny as a natural extension of oligarchy, arising when monarchs believe they possess an absolute right to rule as they please, without accountability or opposition.
+He argues that such rulers, particularly those who oppress or neglect their subjects, seldom govern with wisdom or justice.
+For Medrano, "It is so deeply ingrained in the hearts of such men (and this is almost a general truth), to hate and detest tyrants as much as to love and revere just kings and princes."

 A modern tyrant might be defined by proven violation of international criminal law such as crimes against humanity.